rhapsodyjs/RhapsodyJS-examples/README.md

 This are some examples using RhapsodyJS

-To run an example, just clone it's folder, then:
+To run an example, just clone it's folder, then run:

 ```
     $ npm install